-“Research your own experience, absorb what is useful, reject what is useless, add what is specifically your own.” – Bruce Lee
+“Research your own experience, absorb what is useful, reject what is useless, add what is specifically your own.” – Bruce Lee.

-The Alchemy of Cooking
+The Alchemy of plant based cuisine cooking

 Antonia and the chefs played with alternatives for animal products in baking, substituting eggs with ingredients like flax or linseeds.